umccr/orcabus/lib/workload/stateless/stacks/stacky-mcstackface/Readme.md

 > This will be all one stack

 The most important glue of them all.
-Gorilla Glue!
+Super Glue!

 ### Construct C (Part 1)